giuliacasarini/SecurityDemo/Chapters/ChapterII.md

 Here is a visual representation of the 2FA process:
  ![Two-Factor Authentication Process Diagram](images/TFADiagram.png)

-1. **User enters credentials**: The user logs in with a username and password.
-2. **System requests second factor**: The system sends a verification code to the user’s phone or email.
-3. **User enters verification code**: The user enters the one-time password.
-4. **Access granted**: The system verifies the code and grants access.

 The typical 2FA process in web applications involves the user entering a password, followed by a verification code.
 This code can be delivered in several ways: